 Yes, living in Croatia opens up your eyes to the reality that there are many self hating Croats living here and that you’re more than likely more passionate about Croatia than they are.
 Remember that sense of humour you need to survive?
 Use it in these circumstances.
 It’s okay, let them go on their journey- you’re here for your own so focus on that.
 Alternatively you could remind them that with their EU passport they are now free to find happier land to call home.

 Last year I sent some questions to Josip Konyit, a Croatian diaspora who was in Zagreb but has moved back to Melbourne with his lovely fiance.
 I asked him about life in Croatia as diaspora and I was faced with some hard hitting facts.
 “Be prepared, psychologically and financially,” he mentioned.
 He also noted it was far easier for him to make friends and build relationships because he came here to play football and it was an essential part for the team’s success.
 Following many one on one catch ups with Josip, he frequently stated that it was very difficult to make real friends in Croatia.
 Croatian people are very “cliquey” and this is one country where nepotism rules.
-Being a country of just over 4 million people, Croatian society is very small, it’s not that difficult to find someone who knows someone that you need… to stamp a piece of paper or something.
+Being a country of just under 4 million people, Croatian society is very small, it’s not that difficult to find someone who knows someone that you need… to stamp a piece of paper or something.
 The 6 degrees of separation theory is more than halved in Croatia.